Rescission Act: History

-Efforts to end spending on Filipino veterans who served the Commonwealth of the Philippines, an American sub-national government, were pushed forward by Senators Carl Hayden and Richard Russell Jr. after being informed that the veteran benefit costs were projected to be $3 billion ($ billion, adjusted for inflation); Resident Commissioner Carlos P. Romulo spoke out against the legislation.
+Efforts to end spending on Filipino veterans who served the Commonwealth of the Philippines, an American territory, were pushed forward by Senators Carl Hayden and Richard Russell Jr. after being informed that the veteran benefit costs were projected to be $3 billion ($ billion, adjusted for inflation); Resident Commissioner Carlos P. Romulo spoke out against the legislation.
 In 1946, Congress passed the Rescission Act, stripping Filipinos of the benefits they were promised, replacing the estimated $3 billion in benefits with a single $200 million direct payment to the Philippine government.
 The Philippine Commonwealth President, Sergio Osmeña, wrote that the allocated $200 million was "inadequate for the payment of the benefits it intends to confer", and it was rejected by the Philippine government.
 Of the 66 countries allied with the United States during the war, only Filipinos were denied military benefits.

 Between 1946 and 2009, other benefits for Filipino veterans of World War II were enacted.
-These include the construction of Veterans Memorial Medical Center, and some funds for its operation and equipping.
+These include the construction of the Veterans Memorial Medical Center in Quezon City, and some funds for its operation and equipping.
 Other benefits include educational benefit extended to spouse and children, funding of assisted living care, as well as death benefits.
 In 1990, Filipino veterans gained the right to naturalize due to their military service, resulting in the naturalization of over 20,000 Filipino veterans.
 In 2003, Veteran Affairs health benefits were extended to Filipino American World War II veterans.

-In 2009, Section 1002 of the American Recovery and Reinvestment Act provided for a one-time $15,000 lump sum for the surviving veterans who are US Citizens, and a $9,000 lump sum settlement for non-citizens.
+In 2009, Section 1002 of the American Recovery and Reinvestment Act provided for a one-time $15,000 lump sum for the surviving veterans who were American citizens, and a $9,000 lump-sum settlement for non-citizens.
 Acceptance of the payment would deny the payer any future benefits.
 By February 2016, more than $225 million had been paid out through 18,960 individual claims that had been granted, which make up a minority of 42,755 total claims made for the one-time payment.
 By August 2018, the number of claims granted increased to over 22,000.